 This paper proposes a complementary method for mode analysis based on a concise expression for kinetic energy of an n-body system.
-While the potential energy surfaces are believed to govern the dynamics of molecules, the kinetic energy can also play important roles via the non-Euclidean mass matrix, or metric tensor on the molecular internal space [22-25] and deserves closer attention [26-28].
-Moreover, while the potential energy surface changes from system to system, the expression of the kinetic energy is independent of the system once mass-weighted coordinates are used, indicating that the roles of kinetic energy are of rather universal nature.
-Therefore, the first motivation for our present study is to exploit a method of mode analysis so that the roles of the kinetic energy become transparent.
-For this purpose, the system of principal-axis hyperspherical coordinates [29-38] is remarkably suitable.
+While the potential energy surfaces are believed to govern the dynamics of molecules, the kinetic energy can also play an important role via the non-Euclidean mass matrix or metric tensor on the molecular internal space^{22-25} and deserves closer attention.^{26-28} Moreover, while the potential energy surface changes from system to system, the expression of the kinetic energy is independent of the system once mass-weighted coordinates are used, indicating that the roles of kinetic energy are of rather universal nature.
+Therefore, the first motivation for our present study is to exploit a method of mode analysis in which the roles of the kinetic energy become transparent.
+For this purpose, the system of principal-axis hyperspherical coordinates $^{29-38}$ is remarkably suitable.

-As was shown in [29-31], the use of gyration radii and quasivelocities associated with these coordinates allows the internal kinetic energy for an arbitrary n-atom molecule to be expressed in a very simple manner without any cross terms amongst the quasivelocities.
+As was shown in Refs.
+29-31, the use of gyration radii and quasivelocities associated with these coordinates allows the internal kinetic energy for an arbitrary n-atom molecule to be expressed in a very simple manner without any cross terms among the quasivelocities.
 Moreover, this kinetic energy expression can be further transformed into another concise one without the Coriolis coupling term between the rotational and the internal modes.
-All this can be done based on the framework of geometric mechanics [39-43] and gauge theory [44-47].
-Inspired by such a concise expression of kinetic energy, this paper clarifies the physical meanings of the respective terms of kinetic energy and proposes a method of hyperspherical mode analysis, which classifies, for general systems, the (3n-6) internal modes of an n-atom system into three gyration-radius modes, three twisting modes, and (3n-12) shearing modes.
+All this can be done based on the framework of geometric mechanics39-43 and gauge theory.^{44-47} Inspired by such a concise expression of kinetic energy, this paper clarifies the physical meanings of the respective terms of kinetic energy and proposes a method of hyperspherical mode analysis, which classifies, for general systems, the (3n-6) internal modes of an n-atom system into three gyration-radius modes, three twisting modes, and (3n -12) shearing modes.

 We apply the resulting hyperspherical mode analysis to the structural transition dynamics of a six-atom cluster (Ar6-like cluster), which serves as an illustrative example of molecular reactions throughout this paper.
 This cluster undergoes structural transitions between two geometrically distinct isomers, one of which has a symmetric structure with spherical mass distribution and the other isomer has an elongated geometry.
-This cluster has been frequently studied from various perspectives such as potential energy topography [48, 49], phase transitions [50, 51], and nonlinear reaction dynamics [52].
+This cluster has been frequently studied from various perspectives such as potential energy topography,^{48,49} phase transitions,^{50,51} and nonlinear reaction dynamics.52